Navigating the Main Menu

 Wallet¶

-Here you can load view and save wallet descriptors, add or change passphrases, customize wallet's attributes, generate and load a BIP85 child mnemonic.
+Here you can load view and save wallet descriptors, add or change passphrases, customize wallet's attributes, derive BIP85 mnemonics and passwords.

 Wallet Descriptor¶